-City Co ouncil Minutes/Synopsis April 21, 2020 2.13 20-487 Resolution Condemning Xenophobia Against the Asian Pacific Islander Community Stemming from the COVID-19 Crisis and Related Actions.
-Recor nmendation: As recommended by the Rules and Open Government Committee on April 15, 2020: (a) Adopt a resolution condemning all xenophobic and discriminatory behavior towards the Asian Pacific Islander ("API") Community arising from the COVID-19 pandemic and affirm the well-being and safety of the API community. (b) Direct the City Manager to solicit recommendations from community-based and social justice organizations to inform the City's strategies to combat xenophobia related to COVID-19.
+City Council Minutes/Synopsis April 21, 2020 2.13 20-487 Resolution Condemning Xenophobia Against the Asian Pacific Islander Community Stemming from the COVID-19 Crisis and Related Actions.
+Recommendation: As recommended by the Rules and Open Government Committee on April 15, 2020: (a) Adopt a resolution condemning all xenophobic and discriminatory behavior towards the Asian Pacific Islander ("API") Community arising from the COVID-19 pandemic and affirm the well-being and safety of the API community. (b) Direct the City Manager to solicit recommendations from community-based and social justice organizations to inform the City's strategies to combat xenophobia related to COVID-19.
 CEQA: Not a Project, File No. PP17-010, City Organizational and Administrative Activities resulting in no changes to the physical environment.
-(Mayor/Jones/Diep) [Rules Committee referral 4/15/20 - Item G.4] Councilmember Raul Peralez addressed the need to adopt a resolution to speak for our Asian-Pacific islander population in the Bay Area because of the unfortunate side effect of covid-19 and the blatant discrimination directed against them.
-Action: Upon motion by Councilmember Raul Peralez to move approval, seconded by Councilmember Lan Diep, and carried unanimously, Resolution No. 79486 was adopted, and staff report, was approved.
-(11-0) 3.
-STI RATEGIC SUI PPORT 3.1 20-453 Report of the City Manager, David Sykes (Verba l Report).
-Recor nmendation: (a) City Manager's COVID-19 Update (Verbal Report(b) City Manager's Report on Other City Matters (Verbal Before Consent City Manager David Sykes provided updates regard COVID-19 and emergency housing, food distribution The City Manager is in the process of holding a seri City employees.
-The first session will be held on Ap on, and the Local Assistance Center. es of virtual town hall meetings with Each of these virtual town hall sessions will provide to COVID-19; discuss the City's current, and future from attendees.
-City staff with any questions for the town halls are encouraged to email them to: SJTownHallwebinar@sanjoseca.gov. budget, as well as take questions Deputy City Manager Kip Harkness, and the leaders Emergency Operations Center, (EOC), provided up efforts to provide food and emergency shelter to tho Local Assistance Center for residents, businesses, an staffs' hard work throughout the organization. date on the City's roadmap, and se in need, the City's new Virtual Action: No motion was required.
-Council accepted t the verbal report.
+(Mayor/Jones/Diep) [Rules Committee referral 4/15/20 - Item G.4] Councilmember Raul Peralez addressed the need to adop Asian-Pacific islander population in the Bay Area becaus of covid-19 and the blatant discrimination directed again se of the unfortunate side effect Action: Upon motion by Councilmember Raul Peralez to by Councilmember Lan Diep, and carried unanimously, adopted, and staff report, was approved.
+(11-0) 11 3.
+ST RATEGIC SUI PPORT 3.1 20-453 53 Report of the City Manager, David Sykes (Verbal Report).
+Recommendation: (a) City Manager's COVID-19 Update (Verbal Report). (b) City Manager's Report on Other City Matters (Verbal Report) Heard before Consent City Manager David Sykes provided updates regarding the COVID-19 and emergency housing, food distribution, and The City Manager is in the process of holding a series of City employees.
+The first session will be held on April 2 nd the Local Assistance Center.
+Each of these virtual town hall sessions will provide updates about the City's to COVID-19; discuss the City's current, and future budget, as well as take qu from attendees.
+City staff with any questions for the City Manager to answer a town halls are encouraged to email them to: SJTownHallwebinar@sanjoseca.gov. get, as well as take questions Deputy City Manager Kip Harkness, and the leadership to Emergency Operations Center, (EOC), provided update of efforts to provide food and emergency shelter to those in Local Assistance Center for residents, businesses, and no staffs' hard work throughout the organization. on the City's roadmap, and need, the City's new Virtual Action: No motion was required.
+Council accepted the ve erbal report.
 City of San José Page 8 April 21, 2020